PranayKumarReddyW/Reciepe-Cards/README.md

-Here's the README without the License and Contributing sections:
+Here's how your README with the added demo link will look:

 ---